 Cold Hardy Perennials Deer Don’t Like

-The following plants are generally deemed as deer resistant perennials for zone 5 gardens:
+The following plants are generally deemed deer resistant perennials for zone 5 gardens:

-Bee balm – Also called bergamot and Oswego tea, this plant produces vibrant, spiky flowers that attract bees and butterflies.
+Bee balm – Also called bergamot and Oswego tea, bee balm produces vibrant, spiky flowers that attract bees and butterflies.
 It can also be steeped into a pleasant tea.

-Bluebell – A beautiful spring bloomer that that produces striking trumpet- or bell-shaped blue flowers.
+Bluebell – Bluebell is a beautiful spring bloomer that that produces striking trumpet or bell-shaped blue flowers.

-Brunnera – A leafy shade plant that produces tiny, delicate, powder blue flowers.
+Brunnera – Brunnera is a leafy shade plant that produces tiny, delicate, powder blue flowers.

-Golden Chamomile – Also called golden marguerite, this 3-foot-tall plant produces a spread of bright yellow daisy shaped flowers.
+Golden Chamomile – Also called golden marguerite, this 3 foot (91 cm.) tall plant produces a spread of bright yellow daisy shaped flowers.

 Ferns – Ferns are great because so many varieties are cold hardy, and so many are also deer resistant.

-Jack in the Pulpit – Though it looks carnivorous, this pitcher shaped plant only has pollination in mind.
+Jack-in-the-Pulpit – Though it looks carnivorous, the pitcher shaped Jack-in-the-Pulpit plant only has pollination in mind.
 It still makes for an exotic sight, and thrives in moist, shady spots.

-Lungwort – A wide, low growing plant with speckled, bristly leaves and colorful flowers.
+Lungwort – Lungwort is a wide, low growing plant with speckled, bristly leaves and colorful flowers.

-Meadow Rue – A plant that shoots up clusters of spiky, delicate flowers high above its foliage for a unique look.
+Meadow Rue – Meadow rue shoots up clusters of spiky, delicate flowers high above its foliage for a unique look.

-Sea Holly – An extremely tough plant, it thrives in hot, dry, poor soil.
+Sea Holly – An extremely tough plant, sea holly thrives in hot, dry, poor soil.
 True to its name, it even likes salt.
 It produces masses of interesting, prickly flowers that look great in arrangements.